-TCC Northern Branch's first attempt to blast through the entrance pitch of Execution Pot, Mole Creek, in May 1966.
-Photo by Bob Woolhouse courtesy of Gill and Keith Chapman.
+Photo: TCC Northern Branch's first attempt to blast through the entrance pitch of Execution Pot, Mole Creek, in May 1966.
+This image - Fusing the gelignite.

-Richard Porch and Noel Barratt lay the charge.
-Photo by Bob Woolhouse courtesy of Gill and Keith Chapman.
+Photo: Richard Porch and Noel Barratt lay the charge.

-The blast shifted only a small volume of rock, necessitating further explosions.
-Photo by Bob Woolhouse courtesy of Gill and Keith Chapman.
+Photo: The blast shifted only a small volume of rock, necessitating further explosions.
+Photos by Bob Woolhouse courtesy of Gill and Keith Chapman.